ModificationStation/StationAPI/README.md

 ## Using This to Make Mods

+If you havent already, grab a copy of the [BIN Fabric Example Mod](https://github.com/calmilamsy/BIN-fabric-example-mod/), extract it somewhere and open it in InteliiJ.

 Add this to your build.gradle in the SECOND repositories entry (~line 33):
 `maven { url "https://maven.glass-launcher.net/repo"}`